sightcall/bower-rtcc-integration/README.md

 # Possible improvements

-* Right click drawing: when we rightclick on a canvas and slide the mouse out of it, drawing will happen when the mouse come back on the canvas, even if the rightclick is not held anymore.
 * Tests could be improved using the Vent lib.
 It's possible to simulate events with the trigger function

 # Contribute